SUPPRESSED NEWS: FIRST KNOWN USA COVID DEATH WAS A JEHOVAH'S WITNESS!!

 One of the benefits of studying the decades-long stream of court cases which have gradually given Jehovah's Witnesses the legal rights they now have regarding blood transfusions is learning about and understanding how during this decades-long process, the Jehovah's Witnesses have shared ideals and legal precedents with other groups which had common legal causes and interests.

-Another "light bulb" that finally came on during this legal study answered my decades-long curiosity as to why there were enclaves of Jehovah's Witnesses scattered around the United States who were adamant supporters of the "home birth" industry, which usually involves the services of midwives, but occasionally has also involved a few physicians.
-Now, I know why.
+Another "light bulb" that finally came on during this legal study answered our decades-long curiosity as to why there were enclaves of Jehovah's Witnesses scattered around the United States who were adamant supporters of the "home birth" industry, which usually involves the services of midwives, but occasionally has also involved a few physicians.
+(See CALIFORNIA v.
+DOYLE and CALIFORNIA v.
+TARPENING for two MURDER convictions which involved midwives, licensed and not, who were Jehovah's Witnesses.)
+Now, we know why.
 One can only wonder how many hundreds, or possibly even thousands, of Jehovah's Witness newborn babies, who needed a blood transfusion to survive, died because their birth occurred outside a hospital setting.
-One can only wonder how many Jehovah's Witness families with known genetic problems, such as Rh factor incompatibility, repeatedly had baby, after baby, after baby, as those parents simply played a numbers game waiting for one to eventually survive.
-The evidence is inside.
+One can only wonder how many Jehovah's Witness families with known genetic problems, such as Rh factor incompatibility, repeatedly had baby, after baby, after baby, as those Jehovah's Witness Parents simply played a numbers game waiting for one to eventually survive.
+Back in the 1960s-70s, there was one African-American Jehovah's Witness Family which had had FIVE babies die at one point, yet those idiots continued to try to reproduce.

 ANOTHER INFORMATIVE WEBSITE